esperanca/personal_website/src/posts/weeknotes-042.md

 ## Learned things
 ### Doing great work matters

 This year, I am trying to balance resting, healing and creating good stuff.
-One of the most important lessons I have learned recently is that my spicy brain is never creatively satisfied working in a product team.
+One of the most important lessons I have learned recently is that my spicy brain is never satisfied working in product teams.
 Doing great stuff in my free time feels like a hobby.
 I am committed to try new things in my spare time that warm my heart.

+The first time I thought about this I started teaching professionally.
 I recently finished my fourth cohort teaching service design online, which was rewarding.
 The fifth one happens in December, and there are a few spots available.
-I am also creating another learning experience on voice interfaces this summer for a Portuguese design school.
+I am also have been invited to create a learning experience on voice interfaces this summer.
+It's a Portuguese design school - an opportunity to practive my portuguese.

 But the creative endeavour I am more excited about now is [Secret Flavours](https://www.secretflavours.com).
 I am an assistant photographer, marketer, salesperson, UX intern, and Commis.
 This week we had our two sessions where people tested our menu.
-Inspired by Bahia, the three course menu was crowned by a Moqueca Baiana (A fish stew with brazilian ingredients, shrimp.
+Inspired by Bahia, the three course menu was crowned by a Moqueca Baiana (fish stew with brazilian ingredients, shrimp.
 Some say it's similar to a light curry).
-Reviews are positive, but there is some work to do.
+Reviews are positive, but there is some work to do in how to market the experience.

 Leili is the owner and head chef.
 She is also the love of my life, my muse, and everything for me.
-Her culinary talent and creativity are a gift to the world that needs to be shared.
+Her creativity and culinary talent and creativity are a gift to the world that needs to be shared.

 ## Things that bring me joy